Fiquem/hanja-learning/README.md

 - feedback section? bug reports, etc.
 - make look good on mobile
 - use that korean derived file for something?
+- is there a better database to use?

 ## to-fix
 - some definitions + names missing space after comma